MIT-LCP/mimic-website/content/gettingstarted/dbsetup.md

 # Setting up the database

-MIMIC is provided as a collection of comma-separated (CSV) files with double quotes around text fields, along with scripts to help users import the data into popular database systems.
+MIMIC is provided as a collection of comma-separated (CSV) files, along with scripts to help users import the data into popular database systems.
 Documentation is currently available for MySQL, Postgres and Oracle.

 # Oracle